Ultralight Black Holes as Sources of High-Energy Particles: Abstract

 \section{Abstract}

-The \textit{memory burden} effect, stating that the amount of information stored within a system contributes to its stabilization, is particularly significant in systems with a high capacity for information storage such as black holes.
-In these systems, the evaporation process is halted, at the latest, after approximately half of the black hole's initial mass has been radiated away.
-Consequently, light primordial black holes (PBHs) of mass $m_{\rm PBH} \lesssim 10^{15}$\,g, which are expected to have fully evaporated by present time, may remain viable candidates for dark matter (DM).
-In this scenario, we demonstrate that their mergers would continue to occur today, leading to the formation of ``young'' black holes that resume evaporating, producing ultrahigh-energy cosmic rays detectable by current experiments.
-The emission spectrum would be thermal in all Standard Model particle species, offering a clear and distinguishable signature.
-Current measurements of the isotropic neutrino flux at Earth are in tension with light PBHs as DM candidates within the mass range $7\times10^3\lesssim m_{\rm PBH}/{\rm g}\lesssim 4\times 10^8$, if neutrinos are of Majorana nature.
-Contrarily to existing bounds, our results depend uniquely on the mass of the remnant and not on the specific model building details of the stabilized phase.
-We also discuss the potential for refining these constraints through gamma-ray and cosmic-ray observations, as well as gravitational wave detections.
+The \textit{memory burden} effect, the idea that the amount of information stored within a system contributes to its stabilization, is particularly relevant for systems with a large information storage capacity, such as black holes.
+In these objects, the evaporation process halts, at the latest, once approximately half of the initial mass has been radiated away.
+As a result, light primordial black holes (PBHs) with mass $m_{\rm PBH} \lesssim 10^{15}\,\mathrm{g}$, which are traditionally assumed to have fully evaporated by the present time, may instead survive and constitute viable dark matter candidates.
+Ongoing mergers of such PBHs would give rise to ``young'' black holes that resume their evaporation, emitting ultrahigh-energy particles potentially detectable by current experiments.
+The resulting emission spectrum would be thermal across all Standard Model particle species, offering a clear and distinctive signature.
+We demonstrate that, if the memory burden effect activates after PBHs have lost around half of their initial mass, current measurements of the neutrino flux at Earth place strong constraints on such dark matter candidates for $m_{\rm PBH} \lesssim 10^9\,\mathrm{g}$.
+This suggests that the memory burden must set in at earlier stages of evaporation.
+Unlike existing bounds, our results depend solely on the mass of the remnant, and not on model-dependent details of the stabilized phase.
+We also discuss the potential for refining these constraints through observations of gamma rays, cosmic rays, and gravitational waves.